NateBainer/tinyApp/README.md

     "express": "^4.17.3",
     "method-override": "^3.0.0"

-OPERATING INSTRUCTIONS
+### OPERATING INSTRUCTIONS
   When you get to the homepage, register an email and a password.
   Once inside, you will see an empty MyURLS page.
 In the top part of the webpage, you will see a button: Let's Make A New TinyURL.
   Click that.
-  Follow this, you will input a standard URL and it will give you a lil' baby URL.
+  Follow this, you will input a standard URL and it will give you a lil' TinyURL.
-  If you click that lil' baby URL, it will bring you to the normal, long URL.
+  If you click that lil' TinyURL, it will bring you to the normal, long URL.
-  You can use this short, tiny, lovely lil' baby URL as you wish.
+  You can use this short, tiny, lovely lil' TinyURL as you wish.

-A FILE MANIFEST
+### FILE MANIFEST
   TinyApp
     app.js
     express_server